huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_gateway.md

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID of the NAT gateway.
   Changing this will create a new resource.

-* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the NAT geteway.
+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the NAT gateway.

 ## Attribute Reference